JoshuaMathew/NBA-ROY-Prediction-/README.md

 the model correctly predicted 32 players that were not ROY, 3 players correctly that were ROY, 2 players were predicted incorrectly to be ROY, and 1 player not to be ROY that actually was.
 The true positive rate (TPR) was 75% and the false positive rate (FPR) was 5.9%.
 The model achieved an overall accuracy of 97% on the validation set.

-Below are the results on the test set.
+Below are the results on the test set:

 | Year | Actual ROY  | Predicted ROY |
 | :---:  | :-: | :-:|